stackb/rules_proto/pkg/rule/rules_scala/README.md

 Because the `package_scala.srcjar` in this case will be empty, as the scalapbc plugin does not emit and corresponding JVM code for this degenerate case.

-Therefore, the `--nooutput` means "suppress this output from the output list".
+Therefore, the `--exclude` means "suppress this output from the output list".